GWC-DCMB/curriculum-notebooks/paper/paper.md

 develop confidence in themselves and their computational skills before college, and be exposed to successful female role models in STEM to counter negative stereotypes.

-A national organization, Girls Who Code, whose mission and values aligned with ours, was founded in 2012.
+Girls Who Code, a national organization whose mission is to close the gender gap in technology [@saujani_girls_2015], was founded in 2012.
-Girls Who Code's mission is to close the gender gap in technology [@saujani_girls_2015].
+Because of our personal experiences and the paucity of women in our field, we began a Girls Who Code student organization at the University of Michigan in 2017.
-Because of our personal experiences and the paucity of women in our field, we began a student organization at the University of Michigan in 2017.
+For the past four academic years we have registered annually as a recognized Girls Who Code Club because the national organization provides name recognition, curriculum resources, guidance for a Capstone Impact Project, and a framework for launching a coding club.
-For the past four academic years we have registered annually as a recognized Girls Who Code Club because the national organization provided name recognition, curriculum resources, guidance for a Capstone Impact Project, and a framework for launching a coding club.
+Participants in the Club attend weekly meetings at the University of Michigan (when the club is run in-person rather than virtually), adn are thus largely high school women from the Ann Arbor area.
-In 2019 we launched a Data Science Summer Experience which is unaffiliated with the national Girls Who Code organization.
+In 2019 we launched a Data Science Summer Experience, which is unaffiliated with the national Girls Who Code organization.
+When held in-person, the Summer Experience is hosted in Detroit to provide the opportunity for high school women from communities with fewer resources to attend.

 The national Girls Who Code organization provides a curriculum that teaches website and application development through programming languages like HTML and